 layers of understanding that seem to emerge with each reading.
 (I

-imagine another decade of daily meditation Practice and a number of meditation intensives between this reading and the last may
+imagine another decade of almost daily meditation Practice and a number of meditation intensives between this reading and the last may

 have helped.
 LOL)